micmejia/bible-dump/AMPC/Hebrews/Heb 13.md

-We have an altar from which those who serve _and_ [^j]worship in the tabernacle have no right to eat.
+We have an altar from which those who serve _and_ worship in the tabernacle have no right to eat.